 About the size of a bluebird, barn swallows have steel blue wings, a downy underbelly, and a rust-colored throat.
 These feathered friends eat on the run, catching most of their food while in flight.
 And the insects barn swallows love most — like mosquitoes, flies, gnats, and flying termites — are often the most hated by humans.
 You can most commonly find these birds in Alabama in the spring, summer, and fall.

-Pro Tip: This article is designed to give the average traveler a high-level overview of the birds that can commonly be seen along the Alabama Coastal Birding Trail.
+Sage Advice: This article is designed to give the average traveler a high-level overview of the birds that can commonly be seen along the Alabama Coastal Birding Trail.
 Download this birds of the Gulf Coast region checklist courtesy of the Alabama Department of Conservation and Mobile Bay Audubon Society for a more comprehensive register and to keep track of the birds you see.

 Also known as a hoot owl, barred owls are typically found east of the Mississippi River, from Canada to the Gulf of Mexico.
 Despite the wide variety of temperatures that range covers, barred owls typically do not migrate.
 Therefore, you can look for these birds along the Alabama bird trail year round.
 Although barred owls look cute and cuddly with their soft grey faces, they are skilled hunters who feast on small mammals like field mice, bats, squirrels, and rabbits.